Blogs updates.

 When huge tree fell it frequently bring down with many of the smaller trees surrounding i

-Here this apparantly healthy tree have been uprooted most probably by heavy rain and strong wind.
+Here this apparently healthy tree have been uprooted most probably by heavy rain and strong wind.

 Another fairly large tree beside it was literary snapped in two leaving only a stump.